Christmas at Kuaua – Lighting Up Pueblo Ruins of The Past

 Coronado visited all 12 villages during the next two years.
 Trading for food and supplies with the native farmers kept Coronado and his men alive.
 In less than a century of the meeting, the pueblo was abandoned.
 Today, the descendants of these Tiwa people live in the villages of Taos, Islet, Picuris and Sandia in New Mexico.

 In the center of the ruins, luminaries lead the way to the roaring bonfire.
-Escaping the freezing temps, many people kept close to the fire.
-Traditional indian dances by The Zia Slam Dancers were the evening’s entertainment.
+In order to escape the freezing temps, many people kept close to the glowing fire.
+Traditional Indian dances by The Zia Slam Dancers were the evening’s entertainment.
 Three generations of pueblo dancers share their traditional dances with visitors.

 Excavations by archeologists from the Museum of New Mexico began in the 1930’s.
 They discovered a square-shaped kiva, ceremonial place, in the central plaza.
 Upon excavation, they found the walls covered in 65 different layers of mud.
 On 17 of the layers, they uncovered amazing pre-contact murals in the United States.
 Fifteen of the preserved murals are available to view in the Kuaua Mural Hall at the site.
 Due to their historic significance, no photos are not permitted in the Mural Hall.